futureCreator/thinkstack/README.md

 A minimal stack-based memo app for Windows, built with Tauri + React.

+When juggling multiple tasks in parallel, your head gets cluttered.
+Trying to remember everything pulls focus away from the task at hand.
+ThinkStack lets you **offload those thoughts into a visual stack** instead of keeping them piled up in your mind.
+Dump it the moment it comes up, knock them out one by one, and clear your head.

 Type text and press Enter — items stack up in LIFO order.
 Simple, always-on-top, and distraction-free.

 ## Features